$178,881Average Value$134Average Price per Sq Ft7Homes For Sale

 Lower Northside is a convenient part of town along the Black River

-Located along the Black River, Lower Northside is convenient to shopping, dining and recreation signature of La Crosse while having its own local charms.
+Located along the Black River, Lower Northside is convenient to shopping, dining and recreation signatures of La Crosse while having its own local charms.
 "It's easy access if you want to do a day trip to bigger cities or for more shopping.
 But you have your needs met here and you're not overwhelmed with the congestion," says Realtor Karla Frank, a longtime resident who works for Bi-State Realty & Appraisals.
 She describes the community as a big family that bonds over comfort food, sports, fishing and boating along the Black River.
 Locals are also just a short drive from La Crosse's trails and scenic bluffs.

 Lower Northside residents and boaters can access the Black River.